 Location and resources

 Birmingham's central position within the region and its status as the largest city make it an ideal place to study and research the history of the West Midlands.
-The University library at Birmingham, Birmingham Central Library and the record offices and local studies libraries of the region all offer excellent resources for this programme, both in terms of books and articles on the history of the region and resources for the dissertation.
+The University library, the new Library of Birmingham and the record offices and local studies libraries of the region all offer excellent resources for this programme, both in terms of books and articles on the history of the region and archives for the dissertation.

 You will study six core modules:

 People and Places in the West Midlands c.
 1000-1500

 This module studies aspects of West Midlands social, cultural and economic history during medieval times.
 Subjects include rural and urban settlements, castles and fortifications; the Black Death, social hierarchies and divisions, religion, standards of living, crime and the transition from feudalism to capitalism.

 Reformation, Social Change and Civil War: The West Midlands in the 16th and 17th Centuries